 Due to the sheer volume of shipments to the U.S. (totaling more than $2.5 trillion), it’s not viable for CBP to inspect them all.
 Instead, the agency uses the Automated Targeting System (ATS) to calculate the risk according to several variables.

-At Asiana USA, we offer freight forwarding services to North American and Asian clients to facilitate long-term international business relationships.
+At Asiana USA, we offer sea and air freight forwarding services to clients in East Asia and North America, helping them facilitate long-term business relationships and international transactions.
 Navigating international shipping, customs, and regulations can be difficult for those unfamiliar with the procedures.

 Asiana USA can handle all your freight forwarding needs, from shipping and inspection to documentation and customs procedures.
 For more information about our services or to request a quote, call us at (855) 500-1808.